Aoi Koga

 Aoi Koga (古賀 葵, Koga Aoi) is a Japanese voice actress from Saga Prefecture who is affiliated with 81 Produce.
+She started her voice acting career in 2014 after being inspired to do so at a young age.
+She played her first main role as Sora Kaneshiro in Angel's 3Piece! in 2017.

-She is known for her roles as Sora Kaneshiro in Angel's 3Piece!, Yuri Miyata in Two Car, Paimon in Genshin Impact, Kaguya Shinomiya in Kaguya-sama: Love Is War, and Shoko Komi in Komi Can't Communicate.
-She was also part of the musical group Baby's Breath together with the other main cast members of Angel's 3Piece!.
+Koga is known for her roles as Yuri Ashida and Juli Liszt in Aikatsu Stars!, Yuri Miyata in Two Car, Kaguya Shinomiya in Kaguya-sama: Love Is War, Shouko Komi in Komi Can't Communicate, Ange le Carré in Princess Principal: Crown Handler, and Princess Ellee/Cure Majesty in Hirogaru Sky!
+Precure.
+She was part of the musical group Baby's Breath together with the other main cast members of Angel's 3Piece!.
+Koga also appeared as a cameo in the live-action film adaptation of Kaguya-sama: Love is War.
+She has received multiple awards, including Best Actress in a Leading Role at the 14th Seiyu Awards.

 Biography

+Early life

-Koga had an interest in anime since her childhood, watching series such as Cardcaptor Sakura and Ojamajo Doremi.
-She first became interested in voice acting after watching the television program Okaasan to Issho and becoming fond of the puppet segments featured in the show.
-This made her want to "become friends with dolls" and, along with her interest in anime, helped her decide to pursue a career in entertainment.
+Koga was born in Saga Prefecture on August 24, 1993.
+She had an interest in anime since her childhood, watching series such as Cardcaptor Sakura and Ojamajo Doremi.
+She was first introduced to voice acting while watching the children's television program Okaasan to Issho and becoming fond of the puppet segments featured in the show.
+This inspired her desire to "become friends with dolls", which along with her interest in anime, influenced her decision to pursue a career in entertainment.
+She ultimately decided to pursue a career in voice acting after learning about the profession featured in a program she watched.

+Koga joined her school's softball club while in junior high, and later the light music club in high school.
+When growing up, she experienced a sense of embarrassment regarding her interest in anime among her peers.
+Coupled with her shy personality and difficulties expressing herself in public, she initially concealed from others her career aspiration in voice acting.
+Even if some would ask her if she wanted to be a voice actress, she would instead reply about wanting to become a hairdresser or pet groomer instead.